52binge/52binge.blog.source/_posts/en-Shuping-Yang-at-Maryyland.md

 > **Good afternoon faculty, students, parents and friends.**

-> I am truly honored andgrateful to speak at the commencement for the University of Maryland, Class of 2017.
+> I am truly honored and grateful to speak at the commencement for the University of Maryland, Class of 2017.
 >
 >
 > People often ask me: Why did you come to the University of Maryland?